Search for X/Z-shaped radio sources from TGSS ADR 1: Conclusion

 \section{Conclusion}

 We look for X shaped and Z shaped radio galaxies from TGSS ADR 1 at 150 MHz.
-Our main findings in this paper are as follows: \begin{description} \item[$\bullet$] A total of 92 candidate winged radio sources are discovered, of which 68 are XRGs and 24 are ZRGs.
-This discovery is helping to significantly increase the number of known XRGs and ZRGs and opens up the possibility of follow-up observations of these sources with high-resolution deep radio observations and observations in other wavebands.
+Our main findings in this paper are as follows: \begin{description}

-\item[$\bullet$] It is found that most of the newly discovered XRGs and ZRGs are FR II radio galaxies.
+\item[$\bullet$] A total of 58 candidate winged radio sources are discovered, of which 40 are XRGs and 18 are ZRGs.
+This discovery helps to significantly increase the number of known XRGs and ZRGs and opens up the possibility of follow-up observations of these sources with high-resolution deep radio observations and observations in other wavebands. \item[$\bullet$] Out of 58 XRGs and ZRGs presented in the current paper, 19 (32 per cent) are FR-I and 33 (57 per cent) are FR-II radio galaxies.